bharathsudharsan/ML-MCU/README.md

 1. Even for the high 64-dimensional Digits dataset, Opt-SGD achieves real-time unit inference, within a ms, even on the slowest MCU 4.
 2. Although the training time on MCUs is higher than CPUs, Opt-SGD trained models produce classification accuracies close to those of Python scikit-learn trained models.
 3. The run-time variables generated during training need to be stored within the limited SRAM of MCUs.
 The boards we chose have only 20 kB to a max of 520 kB of SRAM.
 In scenarios with large volume and high dimensional data, the upper bound is imposed by MCUs memory constraints restricting model training.
 Since *Opt-SGD* was designed to be capable of incrementally training a model, even on small MCUs, with only KBs of memory, it can incrementally load n-samples of high-dimensional data (range from a few MB to hundreds of MBs), then perform the required model training.
-Hence, even on the lowest-spec MCU4, we were able to load both the Breast Cancer and Digits datasets incrementally and train in 13.8 ms and 14.1 ms respectively.
+Hence, even on the lowest-spec MCU4, we were able to load both the Breast Cancer, Digits datasets incrementally and train in 13.8 ms and 14.1 ms respectively.

+#Opt-OVO

+We follow the same procedure explained earlier, starting from uploading the algorithm until loading the test set and evaluating the trained classifiers.
+Here, the difference is, we use the *Opt-OVO* algorithm, then use the multi-class data instead of binary.
+We illustrate the obtained training results in the below graph, which we use to analyze how the training time and accuracy vary w.r.t to the train set size.

 ![alt text](https://github.com/bharathsudharsan/ML-MCU/blob/master/multiclass_training_results.png)